 I began twerking at Sydney Pole, in ReRe’s classes.
 ReRe works with Aussie Twerk, Twerk Queen Kristina Moskov’s company, which is the most famous in Australia, having also taken part in Germany’s got talent.

 Now that I’m back in Europe, I have found pole and twerk homes on this side of the pond.
-I train daily with the pole I have in my living room, and also the London Dance Academy in Central Street, where I learn from internationally acclaimed teachers and performers.
+I train daily with the pole I have in my living room and train at a variety of studios.
 I also dance with my friend Chanelle from Twerkology Nation, a company that was born to empower abused women to give them confidence through dance.

 I am aware of the contradictions of campaigning for and believing in women’s rights and dancing half-naked, sometimes to songs that often use the word “bitch”.
 But when I dance, I’m in control because for me it’s a performance.
 I go home afterwards, and no one is forcing me to do it.